MANEYDCODER/Gautam-High-School/README.md

 ### 🔹 Phase 2: Public School Website (🏗️ Next Step)

-**🎯 Goal:** Make your school website publicly accessible with information about your institution.
+**🎯 Goal:** Make my school website publicly accessible with information about your institution.

 **✅ Features to Build:**
 * ✔️ Home Page: Introduction to the school